-I have created a great list of old school common intermediate free weight training exercises.
+I have created a great list of old school, common intermediate free weight training exercises.
 This super-feature includes a weekly training schedule in which you can group these exercises into.
 A lot of these exercises focus on the training dynamics of compound/multi-joint exercises.

-I have listed the free weight training exercises in order of importance, meaning: the best muscle mass and strength builder’s that release the most 'growth hormone', are listed at the top of each body part section.
+Training exercises have been listed in order of importance, meaning: the best muscle mass and strength builder’s that release the most 'growth hormone', are listed at the top of each body part section.

-Be sure to assess your physique to see which muscle groups are weak and which are strong, and prioritize the weaker ones that you feel need it the most.
+Be sure to assess your physique to see which muscle groups are weak or strong, and prioritize the weaker ones that you feel need it the most.

 Always start every work out by thoroughly warming-up and stretching before you go into the intermediate exercises.

-Flat dumbbell press: Sets 2 – 3 Reps 8 to 10, works the mid-inner and outer central, pectorals.
+Flat dumbbell press: Sets 2 – 3 Reps 8 to 10, works the mid-inner and outer central, Pectorals.

-Flat bench flys: Set 2 – 3 Reps 8 to 10, flys work the inner and outer chest.
+Flat bench flys: Set 2 – 3 Reps 8 to 10, flys work the inner and outer Chest.

-Upper chest: ‘bench angle set at 20 to 30°’
+Upper Chest: ‘bench angle set at 20 to 30°’

-Incline barbell press: Sets -3 Reps 8 – 10, works upper pectorals and front delts.
+Incline barbell press: Sets -3 Reps 8 – 10, works upper Pectorals and front Delts.

-Incline dumbbell press: Sets – 3 Reps 8 – 10, works upper and inner pectorals.
+Incline dumbbell press: Sets – 3 Reps 8 – 10, works upper and inner Pectorals.

-Lower chest: bench angle should be set at a negative -20 to 30°
+Lower Chest: bench angle should be set at a negative -20 to 30°

 Decline barbell press: Sets 3 Reps 8 - 10, stimulates lower pectoral development.

-(Decline movements predominantly ease some stress off the shoulders, focus is on the lower, outer pectorals, use a wider than shoulder width grip touching the barbell to the lowest part of the pectorals with each rep).
+Decline movements predominantly ease some stress off the Shoulders, focus is on the lower, outer pectorals, use a wider than shoulder width grip touching the barbell to the lowest part of the Pectorals with each rep.

-(Dipping is not easy, but… This exercise does pay big dividends if you include it often enough, keep your legs back, lower deep into the exercise, then drive-up, if you can only get a few reps don’t worry, keep trying, you’ll get stronger).
+(Dipping is not easy, but...this exercise does pay big dividends if you include it often enough, keep your legs back, lower deep into the exercise, then drive-up, if you can only get a few reps don’t worry, keep trying, you’ll get stronger).

-Decline dumbbell press: Sets 2 - 3 Reps 10 - 12, this exercise works the lower, inner/outer pectorals.
+Decline dumbbell press: Sets 2 - 3 Reps 10 - 12, this exercise works the lower, inner/outer Pectorals.

-(Dumbbells allow versatility of movement that the barbell does not.
-Stretch the chest cavity in the bottom end of the exercise, bring the dumbbells together at the top elbows slightly bent and contract momentarily).
+Dumbbells allow versatility of movement that the barbell does not.
+Stretch the chest cavity in the bottom end of the exercise, bring the dumbbells together at the top elbows slightly bent and contract momentarily.

 Upper Arms The Biceps